 -

-Princeton’s general education requirements play a critical role in our liberal arts education approach, which aims to sharpen your ability to think broadly and freely.
-It’s a unique opportunity, coupled with the responsibility to challenge yourself in ways that will expand your thinking, strengthen your analytical and communication skills, and deepen your empathy for the world around you.
-General education provides a foundation for you to learn and grow as a human being, citizen, professional, and community member, as well as in many other aspects of your life.
+General education requirements play a critical role in Princeton's liberal arts approach.
+A liberal arts education aims to sharpen your ability to think broadly and freely.
+Thus, general education courses will challenge you to expand your thinking, strengthen your analytical and communication skills, and deepen your empathy for the world around you.

 General education requirements consist of the following: